From Static Ads to Street-Level Engagement: Why BFT’s Custom-Branded Food Trucks Win Every Time

 Rolling Billboards with Built-In Engagement

 Marketing studies show that mobile billboard marketing has a recall rate nearly three times higher than static OOH ads.
-A branded food truck doesn’t just passively display a message—it creates a moment, a physical touchpoint where consumers can interact with the brand in real time.
+A custom-branded food truck doesn’t just passively display a message—it creates a moment, a physical touchpoint where consumers can interact with the brand in real time.
+This approach improves the effectiveness of food trucks for promotions, especially at events and peak traffic zones.

 People Interact With Branded Trucks, Not Just Look at Them